sitefinitydcx/SF-BOILERPLATED/Boilerplate/readme.md

 ### Javascript & jQuery
 jQuery is loaded from Sitefinity to ensure proper compatibility.
 Through Sitefinity settings, jQuery can be loaded locally or through CDN.
-The masterpage references 2 .js files, script.top.min.js and script.bottom.min.js to seperate javascript loading.
+The masterpage references 2 .js files, script.top.min.js and script.bottom.min.js to separate javascript loading.
 The script.top.min.js already contains the latest minified Modernizr, script.bottom.min.js is empty and ready for your projects javascript/jQuery.

 ### Meta-data
-Meta-tags are extracted into seperate MetaData.ascx to keep Masterpage clean and to allow for easier editing.
+Meta-tags are extracted into separate MetaData.ascx to keep Masterpage clean and to allow for easier editing.